- Please read the Node.js Wiki pages.

 - Benedict’s office hours will be Wednesdays from 10-12 and Thursdays from 10-11 in AKW 202.

-- Zach will hold his office hours on Fridays from 9-11 in AKW 423 (the Graphics lab on the fourth floor).
+- Zach’s office hours are by appointment in AKW 423 (the Graphics lab on the fourth floor).

 - Jacob’s office hours are Monday/Wednesday from 4:30 to 5:30 in the Digital Humanities Lab in Sterling, as well as by appointment.

 - Yoni’s office hours are Friday 9:30 to 10:30 in the Digital Humanities Lab in Sterling.

 CS 276 is designed for a wide range of students.
 Undergraduates from all fields and humanities graduate students who are interested in digital humanities projects need only minimal programming experience.
 You should know what a variable, a loop, and a function are in some programming language; it doesn’t matter which.
 CS50, Yale’s CS 112, or equivalent are more than sufficient.
 There are no formal prerequisites.
 Yale humanities graduates with an interest in digital humanities are encouraged to join the class and may obtain credit with permission from their DGS.

 CS 376 is designed for CS majors interested in learning web development and its applications to digital humanities.
 You will complete additional sections of each programming assignment and will contribute signficantly more development effort and/or algorithmic components to your group project commensurate with your experience.
 In the process, you will learn to write larger, more vaguely specified programs than in introductory CS classes, and to use and navigate online documentation for new languages and libraries.
 Data structures (Yale’s CS 223 or Harvard’s CS 141) is a prerequisite.

 Harvard students, regardless of background, will register for CS 100.
 However you will be graded based on the progress you make relative to your starting point; humanities students and CS majors will not be in competition with other.